 Location: Southwold is located in Suffolk on the east coast of England around 40 miles from Ipswich.

 Getting There: There are direct rail and road links from London and Norwich.
 Getting to Southwold by public transport is not the easiest (but perfectly possible), so having your own car is the best option.
+Click here to search for the best price on rental cars.

 7. Dartmoor National Park